smartboardai/smartboard/README.md

    - Open your browser and navigate to `http://localhost:8080` (frontend) and `http://127.0.0.1:8000` (backend).

 ---

-## Contributing
-We welcome contributions!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Commit your changes and push to the branch.
-4. Submit a pull request with a detailed description of your changes.

----

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.